tcm5343/reddit-post-notification/README.md

 # How to build the config file
 TODO: Add instructions on building config

+`"__users__"`: Only used as a comment to store the user id's of the users of the program.
+This field is never accessed by the program.

+`"reddit"`
+- `"clientId"`
+- `"clientSecret"`

+`"notifications"`
+- `"app"`: String which tells the program which notification app you are using. (only valid values are `slack` or `telegram`)
+- `"telegram"`
+     - `"token"`
+- `"slack"`
+     - `"webhook-url"`

+`"search"`

+`"filters"`
+- `"includes"`: Array of substrings that are all required to be in the post for a notification to be sent.
+- `"except"`: Array of substrings that if any are in the post title, the notification will not be sent.
+- `"notify"`: Array of strings containing the user id's for a notification to be sent to. (optional for Slack)

 # Dependencies
 1. Reddit account (free and doesn't require email)
 2. Notification App (Slack or Telegram)